ToxicFrog/mkrescue/README.md

  * `module`: the name of the currently executing module.
  * `label`: the filesystem label of the stick.
+ * `cachedir`: the cache directory.
+The contents of this will be copied onto the target.
+ * `tmpdir`: a temporary directory.
+It is shared among all modules and will be deleted at program exit.
+ * `bootdir`: the `/boot` directory on the target filesystem.
+ * `libdir`: the directory that the pristine, read-only versions of the modules are hosted in.

 They run in a subshell and may freely set or modify the environment without affecting the control script.